Thank you for taking the time to visit. My name is Stacey and I am a very proud Army wife of a medically retired soldier.

 What kind of music do you like?

-If you go through my playlists or my iPod, you will find a little bit of everything.
+If you go through my playlists, you will find a little bit of everything.

-Shuffle songs and you’ll switch between country, rap, pop, praise & worship, jazz, etc. I’m not biased.
+Shuffle songs and you’ll switch between country, rap, praise & worship, jazz, etc. I’m not biased.

-My all time fav that never changes no matter what is Jimmy Buffett.
+My all-time fav that never changes no matter what, is Jimmy Buffett.
 My son’s nursery was Jimmy Buffett themed if that tells you anything.
+I was devastated when we got the news that he died.

 What’s your favorite quote?